benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 ## Step 2: Build homolog trees

-I used Macse for DNA alignment.
-Macse does not have multithread running options, so I wrote individual bash files to run them in parallel.
+I used MACSE for DNA alignment.
+MACSE takes codon structure into account but does not have multithread options, so I wrote individual bash files to run them in parallel.

 ##### To write bash files